Hook (video game): Reception

 Sega Visions wrote, "With the exception of the sound and music, the Genesis version of the Sega CD hit […] is every bit as good as the original."
 Sega Visions wrote about the Game Gear version: "The translation to Game Gear is superb.
 From great color to terrific game play and bouncy tunes, Hook Game Gear is a blast."
-GamePro wrote that the Genesis version does not have as good graphics or high quality sound as the preceding versions for the SNES and Sega CD, but "it's just as fun to play."
+GamePro wrote that the Genesis version does not have as good graphics or high quality sound as the preceding versions for the Super NES and Sega CD, but "it's just as fun to play."
 Mean Machines Sega praised the graphics and music of the Genesis version, but criticized its difficulty, while calling it, "Sort of reasonably playable, in a way."
 The magazine concluded, "Another mediocre film becomes a mediocre platform game.
 Hook isn't terrible, but it's not loaded with fun either."
 In a retrospective review of the Genesis version, Brett Alan Weiss of AllGame noted that Peter Pan "moves along at a dreadfully slow pace, even when jumping or running in wide open spaces.
 He can jump high and far and can even fly and swim, but the slow motion routine gets old almost as soon at begins."
 He praised the graphics despite occasional glitches, but wished that the game contained hidden items or areas.
 He concluded, "Hook is a flawed, but fun platformer that will keep your interest at least until you beat it."

 James Leach of Commodore Format reviewed the Commodore 64 version.
 Leach praised the sound effects and music, the large levels, and the various gameplay styles, but criticized its main character for looking "a bit pasty."
 Leach also believed that the game was too easy, and criticized it for "Tons of boring loading" times.
 Commodore Format reviewed the game again in 1993, criticizing the game's repetitive gameplay and concluding, "It's got probably the most irritating multiload system in the history of gaming, making you wait while it loads a subscreen, then wait again while it loads the main level."
 Commodore Force praised the graphics but wrote, "Hook's multiload is possibly one of the worst I've come across", further stating, "It's a shame (and also ironic) that Hooks incredible amount of detail is also its downfall: all those admirable extras extend loading time."
 The magazine concluded, "It's a fun game to play, with lots to do and see, but can you stand the waiting?
-Basically, if you hate multiloads, avoid Hook like the plague."Electronic Games nominated the SNES version for its 1993 Electronic Gaming Awards, in the category of Best Electronic Game Graphics.
+Basically, if you hate multiloads, avoid Hook like the plague."Electronic Games nominated the Super NES version for its 1993 Electronic Gaming Awards, in the category of Best Electronic Game Graphics.
 The magazine stated, "Some of the finest game graphics can be found in Hook", writing that the game had a "unified visual appearance like no other game on the market."